AdnanTawkul/robotic-pickpoint-vision/README.md

 - Thin, reflective, transparent, or dark-on-dark objects can produce unstable contours.
 - Symmetric objects can have ambiguous orientation.
 - Partial occlusion can shift the estimated center and orientation.
+- Live contour tuning can improve the final mask, but it is an interactive debugging aid rather than a replacement for a domain-trained detector.

 These limitations are documented intentionally because practical perception projects should show both successful cases and failure cases.